ViktorNova/musikernel/README.md

 `sudo apt-get update && sudo apt-get install -y musikernel1`

-You can download the .deb package(s) directly by clicking [here](https://launchpad.net/~musikernel/+archive/ubuntu/musikernel1/+packages), clicking the arrow next to the package, then clicking on the package name link.
+You can download the .deb package(s) directly by clicking [here](https://launchpad.net/~musikernel/+archive/ubuntu/musikernel1/+packages), clicking "View package details", clicking the arrow next to the package, then clicking on the package name link.

 ###How to build: